Moon Sand Recipe (Taste-Safe!)

-(P.S.
 Looking for more taste-safe sensory activities for your child?
-Check out this list of 25 Taste-Safe Sensory Play Ideas for kids!)
+Try one of these Taste-Safe Sensory Play Ideas!

 Required Ingredients